Tony Bouza: Education and writing

 Bouza graduated from Baruch University with a Bachelor of Business Administration in 1965 and a Master of Public Administration in 1968.

 Bouza was author of nine books, including trade books: The Police Mystique: An Insider's Look at Cops, Crime, and the Criminal Justice System (1990), A Carpet of Blue: An Ex-Cop Takes a Tough Look at America's Drug Problem (1991), Police Unbound: Corruption, Abuse, and Heroism by the Boys in Blue (2001), The Decline and Fall of the American Empire: Corruption, Decadence, and the American Dream (2003), and Expert Witness: Breaking the Policemen's Blue Code of Silence (2013), as well as two technical books: Police Intelligence: The Operations of an Investigative Unit (AMS Press, 1976) and Police Administration (Elsevier, 1978).

 Bouza wrote a monthly column for the Minneapolis community paper Southside Pride.

 Personal life

 Bouza's wife, Erica Bouza, who was born in the United Kingdom, was arrested repeatedly for engaging in anti-militarism protests against Honeywell while Bouza was Minneapolis police chief in the 1980s.
-The Bouzas had two sons, Anthony Jr. and Dominick.
+The Bouzas married in 1957 and had two sons, Anthony Jr. and Dominick.

 Bouza died on June 26, 2023, at the age of 94.
+His wife died a few months later on December 14, 2023, at the age of 92.